Health Savings Account

 $2,500.00 to $7,499.99

 * APY = Annual Percentage Yield.
 Fees such as a penalty for early withdrawal on Share CDs may reduce earnings.
 Minimum of $250.00 required to earn interest on Share Savings.
-Telhio Savings account (non CD) products are variable rate and the dividend rate for the current quarter is declared at the last monthly Board of Directors meeting of the quarter.
+Rates are subject to change at any time.

 If you decide to open a Health Savings Account, you'll need to name a qualified trustee or custodian.
 Each year, you'll have to determine your allowable annual HSA contribution and whether you have qualified medical expenses eligible for reimbursement.